People & Operations

 The Smithsonian has a wide variety of facilities throughout the United States and Central America.
 Buildings on and around the National Mall in Washington, D.C. range from 19th Century landmarks such as the Arts and Industries Building, Reynolds Center for American Art and Portraiture, and iconic Smithsonian Castle to state-of-the-art museums constructed in the 21st Century.
 Scientific facilities include tropical research stations in Panama, an environmental research complex on the Chesapeake Bay in Maryland, a conservation biology campus in Virginia, and telescope arrays in Arizona and Hawaii.
 An expert staff manages the Institution’s complex facilities requirements, including care of fragile collections, support for critical scientific research, hosting millions of visitors, and maintaining historic infrastructure.

-Congress appropriates Federal funds for the Smithsonian in two main categories: Operations and Building Renovation/ Construction.
-Operations supports Federal staff salaries, rent and utilities, facilities maintenance, collections care, and central administrative services such as security and information technology.
-Building Renovation/Construction funds support the planning, design, and construction of the Institution's physical infrastructure.
+Congress appropriates Federal funds for the Smithsonian in two main categories: Operations and Building Renovation/Construction.
+Operations funds support Federal staff salaries, rent and utilities, facilities maintenance, collections care, and central administrative services such as security and information technology.
+Building Renovation/Construction funds support the planning, design, and construction of new facilities and the revitalization of existing physical infrastructure.
 Private (“Trust”) funds support both capital projects and current operations in areas such as research, exhibitions, and education.
-These funds include restricted and unrestricted private gifts, payouts from the endowment, revenue from grants and contracts, Smithsonian Enterprises business revenues, and memberships.
+These funds include restricted and unrestricted private gifts, payouts from the Institution’s endowment, revenue from grants and contracts, Smithsonian Enterprises business revenues, and memberships.